-Your state may be another source for financial aid.
+Your state may be another source of financial aid.
 Many states offer need-based and merit scholarship/grant opportunities.

 Keep in mind that every college and state may not have the same financial aid deadlines.
-The earlier you apply, the better your chances are for receiving the most aid.
+The earlier you apply, the better your chances are of receiving the most aid.

 To review your state’s opportunities and to understand the requirements, visit http://www.nasfaa.org/State_Financial_Aid_Programs

 Here is a quick link to the state financial aid website based on the location of our blog subscribers.

 Have questions about financial aid?
 Please leave them in the comment section or contact us directly.

 US College Experts is an educational consulting company entirely dedicated to preparing, inspiring, and connecting students to the best college opportunities.

 Need help with discovering the colleges where you will thrive as a student?
 Contact US College Experts to schedule your FREE 20 Minute Introductory Call.

 www.uscexperts.com | email@example.com | +1-301-744-0456